666xyzw/mock_environment/Readme.md

 - configure the */etc/hosts* file, on the workstation and also on the remove machines
 - generate the SSH key pair and deploy the public key on the remote machines
-- install Ansible on the *workstaion*
+- installs Ansible on the *workstaion*
 - move the Ansible configuration files to their location

 To run the script enter the following in the terminal (make sure you are int the *mock_environment* folder):